jordanjzhao/BmiPtScreener/README.md

 Wed Mar 30 15:34:46 PDT 2022
 Patient Zach LaVine removed from screen log.

+*Phase 4: Task 3*
+- Reflection on the UML design layout produced:
+- refactor BmiAppGui such to separate functionality of responsibilities required to build GUI
+- make separate classes to handle GUI Panels, buttons, layout, images, etc.
+- implementation of Observer pattern such that the Screen Log can update on changes via addition/removal of patients

 ## Programming

 *Purpose:*
 - Design and develop a functional program using Java (IntelliJ)
 - Incorporate testing with the use of JUnit
+- Implementation GUI with the use of JSwing

 ## Works Cited